-Change-of-control provisions typically define specific trigger events that activate contractual consequences, such as mergers, acquisitions, or transfers of ownership.
-These clauses often require prior consent or approval from designated parties to validate the transaction.
-Additionally, they outline termination rights and remedies available in response to an unauthorized or adverse change of control.
+Change-of-control provisions fall into three primary categories: trigger event definitions, consent and approval requirements, and termination and remedies.
+Each serves a distinct function in managing ownership transitions and protecting stakeholder interests.
+These clauses often require prior consent or approval from designated parties to validate the transaction and outline remedies available in response to an unauthorized or adverse change of control.

 Trigger Events Defined